devEzt/fmcsa-viewer-alexandre/README.md

 ## Demo

-The application is hosted on Vercel and you can see it in action [aqui](https://github-repo-explorer-dbvd.vercel.app/).
+The application is hosted on Vercel and you can see it in action [CLICK HERE](https://fmcsa-viewer-sable.vercel.app/).

 ## Technologies Used